 |–||Devil’s Hole State Park opens.
 It included more acreage than it does today.|

 |–||A major rock slide, one of many that plagued the line, closes the Niagara Gorge Belt Line Railroad permanently.|

 |–||The north end of the park is cut off by an access road, which eventually leads to the newly built Robert Moses Power Plant.
 Stone from the excavation of the plant, its tunnels, and the road is dumped onto the gorge in and around Devil’s Hole.|

 |–||Two of the four lanes of the Robert Moses State Parkway are closed (on a trial basis) and designated as multi-use trails.
 Diminishing tourism in the Niagara region and decreased use of this scenic byway allow for the closure.|

-Audio of the Niagara River at Devil’s Hole
+Audio of the rapids on the Niagara River at Devil’s Hole.

 The Niagara Power Project

 The Niagara Power Project, just north of Devil’s Hole State Park, harnesses the power of the Niagara river as it tumbles over the gorge wall and through the plant’s massive turbines.
 The “Project” is a combination of underground canals that usher water from the Niagara River upstream and stores it in a 1,900-acre reservoir.
 Water from the reservoir is then sent through the Lewiston Pump-Generating Plant’s 12 pump-turbines.